AttackOnJasper/University-notes/notes/aws/aws.md

 ## KMS (Key Management Service)
-* Service for creating and managing encryption keys (customer master keys - CMKs)
+* Managed service for creating and managing encryption keys (including CMKs)
 * Features
-	* Encrypt and decrypt data up to 4 KB in size
 	* FIPS 140-2 (US standard for cryptogram) Level 2 compliant
-* Key may be generated in KMS
+	* Can generate keys
-	* can also be generated in CloudHSM
+		* keys can also be generated in CloudHSM
 	* Can integrate with a number of AWS services and provide keys
+		* e.g. S3, RDS, DynamoDb, Lambda, EBS, EFS, CloudTrail
 		* S3 would be the service in which KMS could encrypt an object.
 		* Integrates with CloudTrail to log KMS key events.
-* can configure your application to use the KMS API to encrypt all data before saving it to disk
+	* Can configure your application to use the KMS API to encrypt all data before saving it to disk
+	* Key rotations
+		* Can enable auto rotation taking place once a year
+		* No actions are needed after enabling - KMS handles all encrypt / decrypt actions using appropriate keys
+	* The `re-encrypt` API call encrypts data on the server side with a new customer master key (CMK) without exposing the plaintext of the data on the client side.
 * Master keys are region-specific
 	* Non trasnferrable out of the region they were created in

-* Key rotations
-	* No actions are needed after enabling - KMS handles all encrypt / decrypt actions using appropriate keys
+### CMKs
+- Encrypt and decrypt data up to 4 KB in size
+* Can be used for generate / encrypt / decrypt the Data Key (encrypt / decrypt data)
+	- Data (envelope) key is for envelope encryption
+		- For files > 4 KB
+		- Encrypted data key would be stored with encrypted data
+		- Can reduce network latency
+			- No need to transfer the data to KMS for encryption; instead, the data key goes to the data
+* Can use an alias to refer to the CMK
+* CMKs can never be exported out of KMS

-### Type of CMKs
+* Type of CMKs (customer master keys)
 	1. AWS Managed
 		* Free
+		* Users cannot manage, rotate, change key policies, or use them in cryptographic operations directly
 	1. AWS owned
 		* Used by AWS on a shared basis across many accounts
 		* Does not live in a single AWS account
 	1. Customer Managed
 		* Allows key rotation

 ### Symmetric vs Asymmetric CMKs
 * Symmetric